What Can We Do For You?

 Kristin holds a Bachelor of Journalism Degree from the University of Missouri and previously worked as a reporter before coming to Allyn Media.
 In her spare time, you’ll find her puttering in the kitchen.
 She also enjoys traveling, watching Dallas Cowboys and Missouri Tigers football, and spending time with her husband Mark and dog Truman.

-Jessica Moore leverages her experience serving political clients handling strategic communications, grassroots organizing, event planning and management to raise awareness and motivate people to take action on behalf of clients like Dallas Mayor Mike Rawlings, Dallas County District Attorney Susan Hawk, State Representative Morgan Meyer, Dallas City Councilmember Jennifer Staubach Gates and the Coalition for Cayman.
-Jessica’s research and writing expertise help her make complex issues and initiatives understandable and actionable.
-She is a problem solver with a sharp understanding of how traditional and online media work to best serve clients.
+Jessica Moore acts as gatekeeper of all creative assets produced by Allyn Media, ensuring all productions are on time, on budget and highest quality.
+A problem solver with a sharp understanding of how traditional and digital media work to best serve clients, Jessica leverages her experience handling strategic communications, grassroots organizing, event planning and management to raise awareness and motivate people to take action on behalf of clients like Dallas Mayor Mike Rawlings, State Representative Morgan Meyer, Dallas City Councilmember Jennifer Staubach Gates and the Coalition for Cayman.
+She was part of the team that launched the first Carry the Load.
 In addition, Jessica leads strategic public relations efforts for corporate and non-profit clients like the Dallas Mayor Mike Rawlings’ initiative GrowSouth and Trinity Groves, a multi-use development in West Dallas that includes rapidly growing restaurant incubator and entertainment spaces with apartments, hotels, grocers and office space on the horizon.

 Jessica holds a Bachelor of Arts degree in Political Science from Texas A&M University.
 She has been a mentor for the Higher Education Reality Operations (HERO) Mentor Program for the Uplift Education Schools Road to College Program.
 She was a member of the top fundraising team for the 2014 North Texas Walk to Cure Arthritis.
 A Dallas native, Jessica enjoys experimenting in the kitchen, watching the Dallas Cowboys and Texas A&M Aggies and spending time with her husband, family, friends and Boston Terrier.